signs it’s time to

-Some clearinghouses offer deeper visibility into how collection agencies are performing—so you can ensure their commissions are correct, see how they stack up against one another and even determine if it would be more cost-effective to bring certain balances back in house or re-prioritize those balances.
+Some clearinghouses offer deeper visibility into how collection agencies are performing—so you can ensure their commissions are correct, see how they stack up against one another and even determine if it would be more cost-effective to re-prioritize or bring certain balances back in house.
 If your current clearinghouse doesn’t, you may want to explore other options.

 Your patient mix has changed or you see a lot of self-pay patients